A BRIEF HISTORY OF GARDENING

 In the early 18th century many people rebelled against formal gardens and preferred a more 'natural' style.

-Two of the most famous gardeners of that time were William Kent (1685-1748) and Charles Bridgeman (1690-1738).
+Two of the most famous gardeners of the 18th century were William Kent (1685-1748) and Charles Bridgeman (1690-1738).
 In 1731 William Kent was employed to redesign a garden at Chiswick.
 He also created a garden at Rousham, which still exists much as he designed it.

 The most famous gardener of the 18th century was Lancelot 'Capability' Brown.
 Kent and Bridgeman mixed formal and informal elements in their gardens but Capability Brown adopted a completely informal style.
 He wanted to 'improve' nature not rework it.
 Brown sought to remove the 'roughness' of a landscape and perfect it but afterwards it should be almost indistinguishable from a landscape created entirely by nature.